benmiller314/cdm2019fall/old-plans/2019spring/lesson-12.md

 <!-- and Ben will give back grading sheets for the soundscapes.
 Right, Ben? -->

 ## For next time:
-* **Work** to bring in a full draft: a solid attempt at a complete soundscape narrative, ideally at the target length.
+* **Work** to bring in a full draft: a solid attempt at a complete visual argument, ideally meeting baseline criteria.
 Rough edges are still welcome.
 * **Continue** taking periodic screenshots and posting meaningful commit messages in Git
 * **Push** a full draft, with the same four parts as the preview *plus* a SOURCES.md file crediting your sources and permissions/license to use them
   - If you're using Box as your repository, you can "push" to Box by making sure the files are in the shared folder.